scandum/binary_search/README.md

 The most commonly used binary search variant was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.
 Below I'll describe several novel variants with improved performance.
 The most notable variant, the monobound binary search, executes two to four times faster than the standard binary search on arrays smaller than 1 million 32 bit integers.

-A source code implementation in C is available in the [binary_search.c](https://github.com/scandum/binary_search/blob/master/binary_search.c) file which also contains a bench marking routine.
+A source code implementation in C containing every variant is available in the [binary_search.c](https://github.com/scandum/binary_search/blob/master/binary_search.c) file which also contains a bench marking routine.
 A graph with performance results is included at the bottom of this page.
 Keep in mind performance will vary depending on hardware and compiler optimizations.

 I'll briefly describe each variant and notable optimizations below, followed by some performance graphs.